DK-Hostmaster/mailform-service-specification/README.md

   The columns determine how the individual sections are to be filled in.
 If, for example, the registrant is a company, then column **'C'** must be used for section 4.
 If the billing contact is a Danish public sector organisation, then **'P'** must be used when filling in section 6.

-  Field 2c must, for now, only contain an 'N'.
+  Field 2c must, only contain an 'N'.

   Field 2d concerns the billing contact and may be used only if the billing contact is a Danish public sector organisation that is to be invoiced via the Danish OIOXML/UBLXML standard.
 Field 2e also concerns the billing contact, but may be used by anyone requiring a purchase order number on future invoices relating to the domain name.